List of Scary Movie (film series) characters: Father McFeely

+Father McFeely is a local priest who arrived to the Vorhees house upon being told that their daughter Megan was possessed.
+He is a parody of Lankester Merrin from The Exorcist.

+In an alternate ending to Scary Movie 2, Father McFeely would have visited the Hell House with law enforcement to inform Cindy that she's the soul survivor of all the people who stayed in the house and that all her friends are dead.

 Other

-Other characters include Mrs. Voorhees and her daughter Megan (Veronica Cartwright and Natasha Lyonne) and the priests Father McFeely and Father Harris (James Woods and Andy Richter), who all act as parodies of The Exorcist.
-The ghost of Hugh Kane (reference to Hugh Crain) serves as the main antagonist of the film.
-The ghost of his mistress (Jennifer Curran) starts a sexual relationship with Shorty.
-Caroline Kane (Anna Faris) is the wife of Hugh Kane, who bears a striking resemblance to Cindy.
-She acts as a guiding spirit to Cindy throughout the film.
+Characters in the opening include Megan Vorhees (Natasha Lyonne), her mother (Veronica Cartwright) and the priest Father Harris (Andy Richter), who act as parodies of The Exorcist characters, Regan MacNeil (Linda Blair), Chris MacNeil (Ellen Burstyn) and Father Damien Karras (Jason Miller) respectively.

+The ghost of Hugh Kane (Richard Moll), a parody of Hugh Crain (Charles Gunning) from The Haunting, serves as the main antagonist of the film.
+The ghost of his mistress Victoria Crane (Jennifer Curran), a parody of Madison Elizabeth Frank (Amber Valletta) from What Lies Beneath, starts a sexual relationship with Shorty.
+Caroline Kane (Anna Faris) is married to Hugh Kane, who bears a striking resemblance to Cindy.
+She acts as a guiding spirit to Cindy throughout the film and is a parody of Carolyn Crain (Hadley Eure) from The Haunting.
 Mr. Kittles is a violent black cat and Polly is a foul-mouthed green parrot, and are both residents of the mansion.